Reno v. American Civil Liberties Union (1997)

 Legal Challenges and Evolution

-Immediate Impact: The ruling immediately blocked government enforcement of the indecency provisions while preserving Section 230’s platform protections.
+Immediate Impact: The ruling blocked government enforcement of the indecency provisions.
+Section 230, which was not at issue in the case, continued in effect.

-Subsequent Cases: The decision became foundational precedent for later cases involving online speech regulation, including challenges to state laws restricting social media platforms.
+Subsequent Cases: The decision became a key precedent for later cases involving online speech regulation, including challenges to state laws restricting social media platforms.

 Legislative Response: Congress did not attempt to rewrite the struck-down provisions, instead focusing on more targeted approaches like COPA (later also struck down).